GT Racing 2: The Real Car Experience

-GT Racing 2: The Real Car Experience is a racing video game developed by Gameloft Bulgaria and published by Gameloft.
-It is the sequel to GT Racing: Motor Academy.
+GT Racing 2: The Real Car Experience is a delisted 2013 racing video game developed by Gameloft Bulgaria and published by Gameloft.
+It was the sequel to GT Racing: Motor Academy.

+Gameloft quietly delisted and closed online servers of the game on December 1, 2023.
+Gameloft made no announcement.
+The game is no longer available on Play Store and App Store.
+The game can still be played but only in career mode and if the app was downloaded before the shutdown date.

 Gameplay

-GT Racing 2: The Real Car Experience is a racing game similar to the series Real Racing, especially Real Racing 3 and the second installment in the Gameloft racing series as a continuation of GT Racing: Motor Academy.
-It provides 67 licensed cars from more than 30 manufacturers and 13 tracks.
-Single player mode includes real controller ghosts similar to RR3.
-The single player mode is divided into 7 levels.
-Just like in RR3, you need special cars to finish specific levels.
-You can upgrade your car, and needs real-time and mechanical time, but it doesn't take time or cost to repair cars unlike RR3.
+GT Racing 2: The Real Car Experience was a racing game similar to the series Real Racing, especially Real Racing 3 and the second installment in the Gameloft racing series as a continuation of GT Racing: Motor Academy.
+It provided 67 licensed cars from more than 30 manufacturers and 13 tracks.
+The single player mode included real controller ghosts similar to RR3.
+The single player mode was divided into 7 levels.
+Just like in RR3, you needed special cars to finish specific levels.

+Players could purchase temporary boosts and permanent upgrades.

-In multiplayer you can compete against other players from all over the world and create teams.
-There are more than 1,400 events in total with modes such as classic races, duels, knockout and overtaking.
-New challenges are added weekly.
-There are different weather conditions, driving aids and customization options.
+In multiplayer you were able to compete against other players from all over the world and create teams.
+There were more than 1,400 events in total with modes such as classic races, duels, knockout and overtaking.
+New challenges were added weekly.
+There were different weather conditions, driving aids and customization options.

-Some of the tracks included are: